arcus/education_modules/docker_101/docker_101.md

 A good, reproducible container for a research project should be not only functional, but easy for others to understand.
 Because of that, you should think of your Dockerfile as not just a set of instructions but an important form of communication.

+This article provides concrete guidance on how to set up your containers for use in research.

 <div class = "external-resource">
 <b style="color: rgb(var(--color-highlight));">External Content</b><br>